In this article, Senior Developer Dr. Gengsheng Wei discusses the new Sludge Settling Model, available in FLOW-3D v12.0.

 where is the velocity of sludge-water mixture and is the sludge settling velocity that is always in the direction of gravity.

-In general, the value decreases with increasing C. It drops to zero when C reaches a critical value, Cmax, which is the maximum sludge concentration in settling tanks.
-In the fully settled regions with C= Cmax, sludge stops settling but its advection with fluid flow continues.
+In general, the value decreases with increasing C. It drops to zero when C reaches a critical value, Cmax, which is the maximum sludge concentration in a settling tank.
+In the fully settled regions with C = Cmax, sludge stops settling but its advection with fluid flow continues.
 Cmax is a user-specified input parameter in the model.

-where is the maximum sludge velocity, and n is Vesilind parameter with the dimension of volume/mass.
-When C= Cmax, is set to zero by the model.
+where is the maximum sludge velocity, and n is a Vesilind parameter with the dimension of volume/mass.
+When C = Cmax, is set to zero by the model.

 The animation above is the simulation result of sludge settling in a septic tank.
 Sewage flows into the tank from the inlet for 8 sec at the sludge concentration of 5 kg/m3.
 Cmax is specified as 10 kg/m3 and can be found in the fully settled regions at the bottom of the tank.
 U0=1.144×10-3 m/s and n=0.4317 m3/kg are used in the simulation.
 It is seen that the newly added sludge largely stays in the main chamber of the tank, with a small amount of it entering the secondary settlement chamber through the hole on the separation wall.
 The initially-settled sludge is disturbed by the incoming sludge but then resettles with it in about 5 min.